scottfredericks/Personal-Website/src/blog/personal-website.md

 ### Lume for Static Site Generation

 I don't need any server-side logic or persistent state management, so a static site should do the trick.
-See https://lume.land/docs/overview/why-static-sites/ for a bit more justification.
+See [Lume's explanation](https://lume.land/docs/overview/why-static-sites/) for more justification.
 Using a more complex web app framework might provide some good practice, but it would be overkill for the current size of the site.

 I could continue using raw HTML and CSS, but that's no fun.
 I might also want to add a blog at some point (right now, for instance).
 So let's try out a static site generator.

 There are a lot of options, but I ended up using [Lume](https://lume.land/) for a few reasons:

 - I wanted to try out Deno (I've used Node briefly and it works, but it can be a bit slow and cluttered).
 - I wanted to be able to use TypeScript and React for any client-side logic, mostly just for learning purposes.
 - I don't want the site to contain any unnecessary JavaScript, other than logic I explicitly add myself.

-Besides, for a project of this size, the specific tool shouldn't matter too much, so Lume it is.

 ### GitHub for Project Management and Hosting